revaturelabs/interviewquestions/Java/Exception Handling/IntroductiontoExceptions.md

 ---

-7.Which is the base class of StackOverflowError and  VirtualMachineError class.
+7.Which is the base class of StackOverflowError and  VirtualMachineError class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)